jnevin/Realto/README.md

 ### Quartz Composer
 The project uses Quartz Composer to create its Cue Manager and its Text Manager.

-The Cue Manager responds to messages from OSC-enabled devices available to the realto sayer (the realto narrator/actor).
-In turn, using OSC messages of its own, the Cue Manager triggers playhead movement in the realto's Timeline Manager in order to cue media playback.
+The Cue Manager responds to messages from OSC-enabled devices made available to the live realto sayer (the realto's narrator/actor).
+In turn, using OSC messages of its own, the Cue Manager triggers playhead movement in the realto's Timeline Manager, which cues media playback and other theater events.

-The Text Manager responds to OSC messages from the Timeline Manager in order to advance through the realto's sequence of text clips.
+The Text Manager responds to OSC messages from the Timeline Manager in order to advance through the realto's sequence of text clips, which are then displayed via the Media Manager.

 ### CoGeVJ
 The project uses CoGeVJ to create is Media Manager.